top of page

 Brain Breaks - Bodyweight Fitness Movements

-• Objective: To boost energy and increase blood flow through simple, effective exercises.
+• Objective: Boost energy and increase blood flow through simple, effective exercises.

 • Materials Needed: None.